 Topic sentences as transitions between paragraphs

-The topic sentence doesn’t always have to be a simple statement.
-To make your writing stronger, you can use topic sentences to create smooth transitions between paragraphs.
-Ask yourself: how does this point relate to what you wrote in the preceding paragraph?
-Depending on the answer, your topic sentence might do any of the following things.
+As you write each paragraph, ask yourself: how does this point relate to what you wrote in the preceding paragraph?
+It’s often helpful to use transition words in your topic sentences to show the connections between your ideas.

 Emphasize and expand

-If this paragraph goes into more detail or adds more evidence to make the same point, the topic sentence can use words that imply emphasis or similarity (for example, furthermore, indeed, in fact, also).
+If the paragraph goes into more detail or gives another example to make the same point, the topic sentence can use words that imply emphasis or similarity (for example, furthermore, indeed, in fact, also).

-Indeed, cattle farming alone is responsible for a large proportion of greenhouse gas emissions, and has serious impacts in terms of water and land use.
+Indeed, cattle farming alone is responsible for a large proportion of greenhouse gas emissions.

 Summarize and anticipate

 If the paragraph turns to a different aspect of the same subject, the topic sentence can briefly sum up the previous paragraph and anticipate the new information that will appear in this one.

-While beef clearly has the most dramatic environmental impact, other animal products also contribute significantly to global emissions.
+While beef clearly has the most dramatic footprint, other animal products also have serious impacts in terms of emissions, water and land use.

 Compare and contrast

 If the paragraph makes a comparison or introduces contrasting information, the topic sentence can use words that highlight difference or conflict (for example, in contrast, however, yet, on the other hand).

-However, the environmental costs of dietary choices are not always clear-cut; in some cases, small-scale livestock farming could be more sustainable than certain forms of plant-based food production.
+However, the environmental costs of dietary choices are not always clear-cut; in some cases, small-scale livestock farming is more sustainable than plant-based food production.